Tayo Edun: Early life

 Edun was born in Islington, London to a mother from Saint Vincent and the Grenadines and a father from Nigeria, attending Enfield Grammar School.

 Club career

 Fulham

 On 9 August 2016, Edun made his professional debut in a League Cup match against Leyton Orient.

 Ipswich Town (loan)

 On 3 August 2018, Edun, sign for Ipswich Town on a season-loan from Fulham.
 He scored on his debut for the club in a 2–2 draw against Blackburn Rovers on 4 August 2018.
 He was recalled by Fulham on 31 December 2018 due to an eye injury, ending his loan stay early after making just 6 appearances.

 Lincoln City

 After leaving Fulham, Edun signed a 2 1/2-year contract with League One club Lincoln City on 10 January 2020.
 He would score his first goal for the club against Liverpool in the third round of the EFL Cup on 24 September 2020.

 Blackburn Rovers

 On 31 August 2021, Edun would join EFL Championship side Blackburn Rovers.

+Charlton Athletic

+On 25 July 2023, Edun joined League One side Charlton Athletic on a two-year deal.

+Peterborough United

+On 16 January 2025, Edun joined Peterborough United on a permanent deal until the end of the 2024–25 season.
+Edun was cup-tied as Peterborough won the 2024-25 EFL Trophy by beating Birmingham City in the final.

+Stockport County

+On 19 June 2025, Edun joined Stockport County on a permanent deal for two-year-deal.